alexthe2nd/machinelearninginpractice/README.md

 Brigel: Fully Convolutional networks or Network in Network.

+Tristan: setup LaTeX.

+_ALL NEURAL NETWORKS SHOULD BE WRITTEN USING THE KERAS FUNCTIONAL API, WHICH WE CAN USE TO CREATE AN ENSEMBLE_

 ## Description
 ### Running
 The system can be easily run by copying the code into [Google Colab](colab.research.google.com), which runs it extremely fast.